meherish1524/Twitter_Sentiment_Analysis1524/README.md

 ## Getting Started

 First of all login from your Twitter account and goto [Twitter Apps](https://apps.twitter.com/).
-Create a new app ([How to create twitter app](http://www.letscodepro.com/twitter-sentiment-analysis/)) and goto __Keys and access tokens__ and copy Consumer Key, Consumer Secret, Access Token and Access Token Secret.
+Create a new app and goto __Keys and access tokens__ and copy Consumer Key, Consumer Secret, Access Token and Access Token Secret.
 We will need them later.

 ### Installation